Toronto2022/Galina-Grigoryan-StarPlanner-client/README.md

 - Create client

-  - Set up a React project with routes for home/login, daily task views, and settings using React Router.
+  - Set up a React project with routes for home, login/signup,calendar, daily task views using React Router.

 - Create server

 - Initialize an Express.js project for the backend with basic routing.

 - Develop CRUD operations for tasks on both client and server sides.